JoseDeFreitas/CodewarsLogger/README.md

 3. Run the executable with the geckodriver file in the same directory.
 4. Follow the instructions prompted.

-After all the data is copied inside the directory you selected, you just need to use git to add to the stage, commit and push to your private GitHub repository.
-You can create a `.gitignore` file to ignore the executable files, that you probably don't want them to show up.
+After all the data is copied inside the directory of the executable file of the program, so you just need to use git to add to the stage, commit and push to your private GitHub repository.
+You can create a `.gitignore` file to ignore the executable.

 ### After completion